-The Conservative party conference follows in Birmingham starting on Sunday 2 October through to Wednesday 5 October.
+- The NFU attended the Conservative party conference in Birmingham which began on 2 October.

 Putting the issues direct to MPs

 The 6m x 6m stand provides an opportunity for NFU officeholders and our external affairs team to meet with MPs and political delegates to talk through current issues impacting farmers and highlight the NFU’s work promoting British farmers environmental work, our asks to level up the rural economy and the work taking place inspiring the next generation of farmers and children in schools about food and farming.

 NFU President Minette Batters said: “As Britain’s farmers continue to face significant challenges, including rising energy and fertiliser costs, as well as recovering from the ongoing drought, there has never been a more vital time to highlight the importance of domestic food security and just how much farming delivers for the nation.

 “As well as producing sustainable climate-friendly food and looking after our iconic countryside, the British food and farming sector contributes more than £120 billion to the UK economy and provides jobs for four million people.

 “Attending the political party conferences gives the NFU a valuable opportunity to showcase British farming and engage with MPs, Peers, councillors and party members.
 It’s crucial that politicians from all parties recognise the value of British agriculture and what more we can do with the right policies in place.
 I hope to see all of them pledge their support for the industry and back British farming.”

 Conservative party conference – highlights from the stand